21 Best Hiking Trails in Southern California

 The Rings Trail

 My favorite trail in the Mojave National Preserve, while not difficult, this short hike is stunning.
-It starts out slow but once you pass the hill side and go back into the Mojave you will be wowed by the crazy scenery that it entails.
-Then as you climb your way out with the old rings, I am sure you will enjoy this hike as much as I did.
+It starts out slow but once you pass the hillside and go back into the Mojave you will be wowed by the crazy scenery.
+As you climb your way out with the old rings, I am sure you will enjoy this hike as much as I did.